-We have undertaken many initiatives to underpin the work towards the Index, including:
+Many initiatives have been undertaken to underpin the work towards the Index, including:

 - Scrutinized all HR policies to ensure the language is gender neutral and does not discriminate against any individual or groups of individuals due to their sexual orientation or gender identity.

-- Introduced the LGBTUA+ Taskforce, which is co-chaired by one Academic staff member, one Professional Services staff member, and one student representative.
-Representatives from Warwick Students' Union (SU), the SU Pride Society, and the SU's Trans and LGBTUA+ Officers also attend.
+- Introduced the Rainbow Taskforce , which is co-chaired by one Academic staff member, one Professional Services staff member, and one student representative.
+Representatives from Warwick Students' Union (SU), the SU Pride Society, and the SU's Trans and LGBTQUA+ Officers also attend.
 Co-Chairs provide a verbal update to the Provost at the Social Inclusion Committee.

 - Worked closely with the SU to produce a Trans Web Portal hosted on the ED&I webpages.

 - Developed the Pronouns: Let’s Get it Right campaign.

 - Spearheaded extensive works across campus to re-sign all gendered single occupancy toilets to be labelled simply as ‘toilet'.